HobnobMancer/cazy_webscraper/docs/tutorial.rst

 .. code-block:: bash

-   cazy_webscraper --strains Aspergillus niger ATCC 1015,Aspergillus uvarum CBS 121591
+   cazy_webscraper --strains "Aspergillus niger ATCC 1015,Aspergillus uvarum CBS 121591"

 he order that the strains are listed does **not** matter.